LISTEN TO THIS ARTICLE:

 - Finding, using and recovering from stimulants consumes their time

 - Patients crave stimulants or fight strong impulses to use them

 - They avoid responsibilities at home, work or school

 - Social and intimate relationships suffer because of their stimulant use

-- Once-important social, career, or leisure activities are abandoned
+- They abandon once-important social, career, or leisure activities

 - Patients risk life and limb under the influence of stimulants

 - They don’t care that their stimulant use is harming their physical or mental health

 - They need increasingly larger doses to achieve the same desired effect

 - These people undergo withdrawal (fatigue, disturbing dreams, low mood, increased or decreased sleep, increased appetite, psychomotor agitation or retardation) when they stop using stimulants, or they use just to avoid the symptoms